roberthart56/projects/Rob_log/Nov2020/README.md

 # Nov 2020

 Let's try this as a logging process.
-Link to other sites and projecgts.
+Link to other sites and projects.
 Keep track of life.

 ### Nov 17

 **At Science Center**
 - Replaced wide belts on Clank with 6mm belts, and added somemissing bearings.
-- Glued a stack of plywood and Garolite bottom for a new saddle.
+- Glued a stack of plywood and Garolite bottom for a new [saddle.](https://roberthart56.github.io/SCFAB/SC_lab/Projects/rotating_saddle/index.html)
 - Brought Pi2B home.
 Try to load it up with
   - pyUPDI
   - pyOCD